jonas5/Proxmox-VE-for-WHMCS/README.md

 ## ⚙️ 4.
 VM/CT PLANS: Setting everything up

-These steps explain the unique requirements per-option.
+These steps explain the unique requirements for QEMU & LXC guests.

-Custom Fields: Values need to go in Name & Select Options.
+**Custom Fields:** Values need to go in Name & Select Options.<br>
+This needs configuring for each `WHMCS Admin > Products & Services` entry.

-### VM Option 1: KVM, using PVE Template VM
+### VM Option 1: QEMU, PVE Template VM Clone

-Firstly, create the Template in PVE.
+Firstly, create the Template VM in PVE.
 You need its unique PVE ID.

 Use that ID in the Custom Field `KVMTemplate`, as in `ID|Name`.

+> Note: `ID` is the Unique ID that your Template VM has in PVE.<br>
-> Note: `Name` is what's displayed in the WHMCS Client Area.
+> Note: `Name` is what will be displayed to your Clients in WHMCS.

-### VM Option 2: KVM, WHMCS Plan + PVE ISO
+### VM Option 2: QEMU, WHMCS Plan + PVE ISO

 Firstly, create the Plan in WHMCS Module.
 Then, WHMCS Config > Services.

-> Under the Service, you need to add a Custom Field `ISO` with the full location.
+> Under the Service, you need to add a Custom Field `ISO` with the full location.<br>
+> This ISO must be located on the PVE Host, and not on the WHMCS installation side.

-### CT Option: LXC, using PVE Template File
+### CT Option 1: LXC, PVE Template File

 Firstly, store the Template in PVE.
 You need its storage, folder & File Name.

 > Use that prefixed file name in the Custom Field `Template`, as in:<br>
 > `local:vztmpl/ubuntu-99.99-standard_amd64.tar.gz|Ubuntu 99`

+#### ZFS etc: Comfigure to suit isolated TPL

+- `local` is the name of the file-system that you have the Template on
+- `vztmpl` is the directoty name per convention, with the ISO within
+- `ubuntu-99.99-...` etc is the Template file name, exactly as-is

 ie. If using ZFS for Templates, substitute local with volume name.

+#### Password: Configure the CT's root user

-Then make a 2nd Custom Field `Password` for the CT's root user.
+Make a 2nd Custom Field `Password` for the CT's root user.

 ## 🔄 5.
 PATCH: Updating the Module

-WHMCS Admin > Addon Modules > Proxmox VE for WHMCS > Support/Health shows updates.
+**Check:** `WHMCS Admin > Addon Modules > Proxmox VE for WHMCS > Support/Health`

-You can download the new version and upload it over the top, then run any needed SQL queries.
+You should download any new version & upload it over the top, then run any needed SQL queries.

+### SQL: Keeping your DB up-to-date

 Please consult the **UPDATE-SQL.md** file, open your WHMCS DB & run the statements.

-Then you're done!
+Then you're done with each update!
+Not all versions need database amendments.

 ## 🆘 6.
 HELP: Best-effort Support

-**Before raising a GitHub Issue, please check:**
+### Before raising a GitHub Issue, please check:

 1. The Wiki.
 2. The README.md.